spiralgo/kalaha/README.md

  - A user management system to construct an authorization and authentication system starting with a login and register form.
  - Publishing websocket messages to specific users or specific "game rooms", instead of broadcasting the message to all players online.
  - A more easy-to-use UI with sounds and animations.
- - A mobile client preferable coded with Flutter.
+ - A mobile client preferably coded with Flutter.
 That will use the same Spring Boot server via REST services and WebSocket.